Exploring the basics of remote shellcode injection

 Do note that you must compile as 64bit in order to inject into 64bit processes.

-If it doesn’t work for you, try viewing the memory of the process you are injecting shellcode into in Process Hacker in the properties
+If it doesn’t work for you, try viewing the memory of the process you are injecting shellcode into in Process Hacker in the propertiessection to check if RWX region is allocated and if shellcode is written fully.

 Assuming it works, let’s attach API Monitor and see exactly what the Win32APIs do.